Varun Dhawan: 2015–2018: Established actor

 Dhawan reunited with Khaitan and Bhatt for the romantic comedy Badrinath Ki Dulhania (2017), in which he played the titular character, a chauvinist fiancé to Bhatt's character.
 Shubhra Gupta of The Indian Express wrote that Dhawan "impresses as a boy-struggling-to-be-a-man".
 In addition, Tushar Joshi of Daily News and Analysis noted that "Varun Dhawan and Alia Bhatt prove that on screen chemistry can be enough sometimes to keep you engaged in an average plot with a predictable narrative".
 He received his second Best Actor nomination at Filmfare for the film.
-Later in 2017, he starred in his father's Judwaa 2, a reboot of his 1997 Salman Khan starrer Judwaa, alongside Fernandez and Taapsee Pannu.
+Later in 2017, he starred in his father's Judwaa 2 alongside Fernandez and Taapsee Pannu, a reboot of his 1997 Salman Khan starrer Judwaa.
 Both Badrinath Ki Dulhania and Judwaa 2 proved to be commercial successes, earning over ₹2 billion each.
 Forbes published that with nine consecutive box office hits and a 100% success ratio, Dhawan had established himself as a "bona fide Bollywood superstar".

 Dhawan had two releases in 2018, Shoojit Sircar's drama October and Sharat Katariya's social problem film Sui Dhaaga.
 October, written by Sircar's frequent collaborator Juhi Chaturvedi, saw him portray Danish Walia, an aimless hotel management trainee whose life undergoes a series of changes when his co-worker goes into a coma.
 In a highly positive review, Anna M. M. Vetticad of Firstpost commended Dhawan for "effac[ing] his starry swagger and trademark cutesiness to play Dan"; Rohit Vats of Hindustan Times considered it to be his finest performance to date and wrote that "his humour is innate, but his understanding of pain and how it affects the human behaviour is even better".
 Sui Dhaaga featured Dhawan and Anushka Sharma respectively as Mauji and Mamta, a newly-wed couple in rural India who begin their own small-scale clothing business.
 Udita Jhunjunwala of Mint reviewed, "Dhawan has perfected the template for playing a simpleton.
 He brings a similar naiveté to Mauji, albeit endearingly."
 For October, he received a nomination for the Filmfare Critics Award for Best Actor.